graphql-rust/juniper/docs/book/content/tracing/index.md

 ## `#[instrument]` attribute

-In most aspects it mimics behavior of the original `#[instrument]` attribute from [tracing] crate and you could use it as a reference.
-With the only key deference you should understand, it applied implicitly to all resolvers if the `tracing` feature is enabled.
+In most aspects it mimics behavior of the original `#[instrument]` attribute from [tracing] crate including fields, sigils, and you could use it as a reference.
+The only key deference you should remember, `#[instrument]` applied implicitly to all resolvers if the `tracing` feature is enabled.

 [tracing]: https://crates.io/crates/tracing
 [`skip`]: https://docs.rs/tracing/0.1.26/tracing/attr.instrument.html#skipping-fields